Award-winning Laing O’Rourke project team praised for innovative carbon footprint-reducing technology

 Laing O’Rourke is reducing its environmental impact and received a National Grid Award, thanks to its introduction of pre-assembled energy-reducing switchgear on its Wimbledon substation project.
-The project team was also rewarded with a Considerate Constructors Scheme Bronze National Site Award 2018.

 The innovation was implemented on the Wimbledon Asset Replacement Scheme project – a contract to construct a new 400kv, 16-bay gas insulated substation for the National Grid, located in Garratt Business Park, south-west London.